Byron/gitoxide/README.md

   * Use scoped threads and channels to parallelize common workloads on multiple objects.
 If enabled, it is used everywhere where it makes sense.
   * As caches are likely to be used and instantiated per thread, more memory will be used on top of the costs for threads.
+* **fast-sha1**
+  * a multi-crate implementation that can use hardware acceleration, thus bearing the potential for up to 2Gb/s throughput on CPUs that support it, like AMD Ryzen.

 ## Development Practices